henriquew001/ALLY/README.md

-# ConsciousFit (CoFi)
+# Ally

-ConsciousFit (CoFi) is a platform designed to empower users with the knowledge and tools to achieve their fitness goals through informed nutritional choices.
+A L L Y is a platform designed to empower users with the knowledge and tools to achieve their fitness goals through informed nutritional choices.

 ## Features